 How long does it take to do the barrier treatment and how long will it last?

-A typical treatment will average about 15-30 minutes.
+A typical treatment will average about 10-20 minutes from the time we pull up until we drive away.
 Larger yards may take longer to treat.
 Each treatment lasts approximately 21 days, at which time our team will be scheduled to treat your yard again.

 Do you spray for mosquitoes in the grass?